Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 When to Use Parchment Paper for Baking Pizza

-The good thing about parchment paper is that you can use it on any surface to make pizza.
+The good thing about parchment paper is that you can make pizza on any surface.
 You can also use it in various ways, like transferring the pizza and preventing the dough from sticking.

 Therefore, the best time to use parchment paper is when the temperatures are 450F or less.